Alex Chiasson: Washington Capitals

 On September 9, 2017, the Washington Capitals signed Chiasson, then an unrestricted free agent, to a professional tryout (PTO).
-Following training camp and preseason, on October 4, 2017, the Capitals signed Chiasson to a $660,000 one-year contract.
-Chiasson won his first Stanley Cup in 2018 with the Capitals.
+Following training camp and preseason, on October 4, the Capitals signed Chiasson to a $660,000 one-year contract.
+He made his Capitals debut on October 5 in the season-opening 5–4 win over his former team, the Ottawa Senators.
+He registered his first point with the Capitals on October 20, assisting on Jay Beagle's shorthanded goal in a 4–3 overtime win over the Detroit Red Wings.
+He scored his first goal for Washington on November 2 in a 4–3 win over the New York Islanders.
+In 61 games with Washington he registered nine goals and 18 points.